Mental Health Intensive Recovery Service (MHIR) (City)

 Our hours are between 7am and 10pm, 7 days a week.

 Help in a crisis

 Outside of office hours please contact your GP service, NHS 111, or in an emergency go to your local Accident and Emergency (A&E) department.

-- Alzheimer's Society - helpline number: 0300 222 1122 or use the Live Online Advice service for dementia information and support
+Contact the Alzheimer Society helpline: 0300 222 1122 or the Live Online Advice Service for dementia information and support.

-- No Panic- helpline, advice, counselling and self-help for people who experience anxiety, panic attacks, phobias or compulsive disorders.
-Free phone: 0808 808 0545 (10am – 10pm every day)
+Helpline, advice, counselling and self-help for people who experience anxiety, panic attacks, phobias or compulsive disorders.

 Information for health professionals